-Every successful enterprise needs a plan.
+Every successful endeavor needs a plan.
 A plan functions like a map: it shows you how to get where you want to go.
 Plans don't insure that you accomplish what you set out to accomplish any more than maps guarantee that you'll get where you want to go, but both are useful things to pull out and revisit when you hit detours or construction, or when things aren't going the way you want them to.
-I believe that from Mite hockey to NHS, this plan can help you become a better player on a better team.
+From Mite hockey to high school and beyond, this plan will help you become a better player on a better team.
 See you at the rink.

-Our goal as a team is to be as effective as possible as a group.
+Our goal as a team is to win the state tournament.
 That's it.
-Anybody who doesn't share this goal should reconsider their association with this team and with Northfield Hockey.
+Anybody who doesn't share this goal should reconsider their association with this team and with Raider Hockey.

 We also want to give all of our players the best chance to continue playing at the highest level that they're willing to earn.
 That means learning mental skills and using tactics and systems that will help players move on.